grafolution-me/cpp-asteroids/README.md

 # cpp-asteroids
 Asteroids is a classic video game, first brought to life by Atari in the late 70s.
 Players control a single spaceship, trying to survive in a space littered with fast-moving asteroids and enemy flying saucers.
 The goal is to avoid getting hit by these objects while shooting them down to score points.
 As the game progresses, more asteroids and saucers appear, upping the challenge.

+The game uses the wxWidgets framework, making it possible to easily add images and sound effects.

 Key gameplay features: